leedo/goodquotes/README.md

 # Goodquotes

-This program monitors Goodreads for new quotes, and reposts them to Twitter as an embedded image.
-This is useful because Kindle devices can only share quotes to Goodreads.
-This tool allows you to indirectly share Kindle quotes to Twitter.
+Goodquotes monitors Goodreads for new quotes, and reposts them to Twitter as an embedded image.
+This is useful because Kindle devices can not share directly to Twitter, but they can share to Goodreads.
+With Goodquotes, you can indirectly share quotes to Twitter, with no extra work.

 A sample image generated from a Goodreads quote: